chriswebb31/EyeContactPredictionModel/README.md

-Repo for the EyeContact Prediction Model
+## Repo for the EyeContact Prediction Model

+To run, build and run the docker image